Fr. Saffron’s Pilgrimage

 On their way from Fatima back to Lisbon, the group visited the Monastery of Our Lady of Victory, Batahla, founded in 1385 in thanksgiving to the Virgin for the preservation of Portugal’s freedom by the defeat of an invading Castilian army.
 In the monastery’s Chapter House, the Tomb of the Unknown Soldier memorializes Portugal’s war dead.

-The travellers returned home to Brooklyn tired, but spiritually refreshed by their pilgrimage.
+The travelers returned home to Brooklyn tired, but spiritually refreshed by their pilgrimage.